micahswab/RiskMetrics/riskmetrics/test/README.md

-# Run 'pytest' to test (this may take up to a minute to complete)
+# Tests
+* Run `pytest` (this should take about 20 seconds)

+Tests need additional mocks to reduce testing time.